Restaurant Participation Agreement

 The Service enables patrons of restaurants (such patrons of the Restaurant(s), “Customers”) to order and pay for items from those restaurants.
-Business may receive one or more order forms, confirmations or other ordering documents issued by Owner which may set forth additional information, including fees, applicable to Business’ use of the Services (each an “Order”) for restaurants operated by Business (each, a “Restaurant”).
+Business may visit Owner’s then-current pricing page (available at Owner.com/pricing or other URL specified by Owner) to see current pricing information, including fees, applicable to Business’s use of the Service (the “Pricing Page”) for restaurants operated by Business (each, a “Restaurant”).

 - the Platform is licensed, not sold to Business, and that Business may use the Service only as set forth in this RPA;